syncfusion-content/maui-docs/MAUI/Cartesian-Charts/BoxAndWhisker.md

 ## OutlierShapeType

-The [OutlierShapeType]() is used to display the outlier point with different types of symbols.
+The [OutlierShapeType]() displays the outlier point with different symbols.
 The available symbols are Cross, Diamond, Ellipse, Hexagon, InvertedTriangle, Pentagon, Plus, Rectangle and Triangle.
 By default, [OutlierShapeType]() value is [Ellipse]().

-The following code shows how to set the [OutlierShapeType]() value as [Cross]().OutlierShapeType
+The following code shows how to set the [OutlierShapeType]() value as [Cross]().OutlierShapeType.

 {% tabs %}